Seirdy/func-analysis/README.md

 - Intervals of concavity, convexity, increase, decrease
 - Any vertical axis of symmetry

-Any of the above data can be calculated by an instance of `FuncIntervals`.
+Any of the above data can be calculated by an instance of `AnalyzedFunc`.

 ## License